 He also left us many firearms and artwork to raffle and auction off.

-This brings to light the need for all of us to think about estate planning and possibly include AOC in your thoughts.
+This brings to light the need for all of us to think about estate planning and possibly include AOC or AFWCF in your thoughts.

 Land Acquisition in the State of Alaska

 Attached is the link to the Federal Register proposed rule which if adopted would negate the enacted Alaska Native Claims Settlement Act of 1971 (ANCSA) by allowing the U.S. Department of Interior (DOI) to transfer 44 million acres of fee simple lands to trust status in Alaska on a case-by-case basis.

 What does that mean to Alaska outdoor folks?
 At worst 225 recognized tribal entities and possibly 12 Regional and Village Corporations could manage fish and game on their lands.
 The disruption to fish and game management due to the checkerboard pattern of land ownership in the state is incomprehensible.

 While it is doubtful that any amount of comments from the Alaskan public will make a difference on whether or not DOI adopts this proposed rule the public does have an opportunity to submit comments up until June 30, 2014.
 Information on where to submit comments by either mail or email is available in the attached link.

 Contacting Alaska's congressional delegation may also be of some value.......

 “The Alaska Native Subsistence Co-Management Demonstration Act of 2014”

 Tell Alaska's lone U.S. Representative Congressman Don Young to drop any attempt to pass federal law allowing private individuals or corporations to manage, and allocate the harvest of wildlife, on state or private lands in Alaska.